Frequently Asked Questions

 Can my young children ride along in a baby-seat or trailer?

-Since roads are not closed and there are no trails, the club cannot allow this.
+Since roads are not closed and there are no trails, the club and insurance does not allow this.
 All riders must be able to handle a bicycle on open roads that are shared with motor vehicles.
 Those under 18 must be approved at registration with release by a parent/guardian.

 Is a helmet required?